Thursday, July 12, 2018

 Our love is not molecules, dumbly colliding,

-nor it it knowledge, formal and static,
+nor is it knowledge, formal and static,

-nor it it accident, reasoned and plumbed—
+nor is it accident, reasoned and plumbed—

 it's real, meta-rational, soaring and gliding,